feateq/feateq.github.io/_posts/2025-04-22-post4-geometrical-formulation-of-yield-surfaces.md

 Let us begin with the basics.
 A circle is defined as the set of points that are equidistant from a central point.
 Similarly, a cylinder is the set of points that are equidistant from a central axis.

-Assume that the central axis of the cylinder is defined by the line extending from the origin $(0, 0, 0)$ to the point $(1, 1, 1)$.
-Any point lying on this line can be expressed as $(x, y, z) = (c, c, c)$, where c is a scalar that determines the position along the line.
+Assume that the central axis of the cylinder is defined by the line extending from the origin (0, 0, 0) to the point (1, 1, 1).
+Any point lying on this line can be expressed as (x, y, z) = (c, c, c), where c is a scalar that determines the position along the line.
 The distance r between any arbitrary point in space and this line can be calculated as follows:

 $$
 r^2 = (x - c)^2 + (y - c)^2 + (z - c)^2